While the technology is on the decline, here's why RAID is still sticking around as it slowly marches towards its ultimate demise.

 If there were so many server platform updates in 2012, why are I/Os still held back?

 Three key metrics can help you manage your data center’s power use.

 Data center personnel desperately need a more granular view into the data center that encompasses all aspects of performance.

-During 2011, data centers became more virtualized in a migration to cloud-based architectures, which began to reveal previously-hidden problems with power.
-In 2012 this trend will continue and even accelerate, further elevating the importance of power for IT.
+During 2012, data centers became more virtualized in a migration to cloud-based architectures, and power consumption became a key consideration for IT departments.
+In 2013, these trends will accelerate, further elevating the importance of power for IT.